 - 1. Illness - 2.
-Family emergencies (note must explain nature of emergency) - 3.
-Prearranged doctor and dentist appointments - 4.
+Family emergencies (an excuse must explain nature of emergency) - 3.
+Prearranged doctor and dentist appointments (with a medical excuse) - 4.
 Authorized school activities - 5.
 Approved student educational trips (forms available online). - 6.
-College visitations two (2) days per year. - 7.
-Once a student has reached ten (10) days of cumulative unlawful, unexcused, or lawful absences, all future absences will only be excused with a note from a physician.
+College visitations two (2) days per year.

+7. Once a student has reached ten (10) days of cumulative unlawful, unexcused, or lawful absences, all future absences will only be excused with a note from a physician.
 Exceptions may be made for educational trips, college visits, and at the discretion of the grade-level principal.